DDeg/multitouch-gestures-android/README.md

 ===========================

 Android Library for listening in your app for users two-, three-, four-, five- fingers gestures.
-Just initialize GestureListener object and use Update() method.
-Strongly recommend to use it in Activity on dispatchTouchEvent() method.
+Just initialize GestureListener object in onCreate method then use Update() method in Activity on dispatchTouchEvent() method.
-The library supported next Gestures constants (avaible in Gesture class) now :
+GesturesListener will return one of next supported constants to you (avaible in Gesture class)

-UNSUPPORTED_GESTURE

 TWO_FINGERS_UP